 After you’ve mastered walking with your skates, it is time for you to learn how to glide.
 Push one foot forward and start sliding.
 The trick here is to put your foot forward, then shift some weight on that foot, and repeat the same process for the other foot.
 Remember to focus on your balance for each leg and learn where it feels comfortable.

 Practice until you feel like you don’t have to balance yourself consciously.
 You can also try practicing gliding solely on one foot first until you feel like you can adjust and glide with on that foot without problems.

 Always use the brakes!

-Stopping is an important trick to learn when it comes to skating because, while you can stop yourself by crashing into someone or an obstacle, its best to prevent the injury that comes along with that.
+Stopping is a famous trick to learn when it comes to skating because, while you can stop yourself by crashing into someone or an obstacle, it’s best to prevent the injury that comes along with that.
 Inline skates have brake pads, usually found on the back so you can stop the skates easily.
-You just have to lift the toe of the skates to stop.
+You have to lift the toe of the skates to stop.

 You can also put one skate forward, lift the front part as you lean and let the brake pad stop you slowly.
-It is advisable that you slow yourself first before utilizing the break pad because they can get damaged if you use them immediately while going at high speed.
+It is advisable that you slow yourself first before utilizing the brake.
+Pads can get damaged if you use them immediately while going at high speed.

 As you learn how to balance and move along with your skates, you will learn the other tricks of inline skating.
 Take it slow, and make sure you are comfortable with skating before getting into advanced tricks.
 Always stay alert when it comes to obstacles, and stay safe as you practice.